-A cultural state is essentially the selection of points in the cultural space that needs to be specified for the initial state of models of exogenous dynamics.
+A cultural state is essentially the selection of points in the cultural space that needs to be specified for the initial state of cultural dynamics models.
 Such a selection is also referred to here as a ``set of cultural vectors'' (SCV), where one ``cultural vector'' is one possible combination of traits.
 Formally, this is not a set in the rigorous sense, but a multiset, since it may contain duplicate elements -- identical sequences of traits.
-However, duplicate elements will rarely occur in the initial states constructed for this study, since the number of cultural vectors is in practice much smaller than the number of possible points the cultural space.
+However, duplicate elements will rarely occur in the initial states constructed for this study, since the number of cultural vectors is in practice much smaller than the number of possible points of the cultural space.
 On the other hand, they will often occur in the final state.
 This manuscript uses ``SCV'' interchangeably with ``cultural state''.

-At this point, it may also be convenient to reflect on the more abstract notion of ``cultural space distribution'' (CSD), as a discrete probability mass function taking the cultural space as its support.
-If the SCV is constructed in a uniformly random way, one implicitly assumes that the cultural space distribution is constant, namely that all combinations of traits are equally likely.
+It is also convenient to consider the notion of ``cultural space distribution'' (CSD), as a discrete probability mass function taking the cultural space as its support.
+If the SCV is constructed in a uniformly random way, one implicitly assumes that the underlying cultural space distribution is constant -- all combinations of traits are equally likely.
 If, however, the SCV is constructed from empirical data, the inherent structure may be thought to correspond to non-homogeneities in an underlying CSD, for which the data is representative.
-Explicitly measuring or working with such an object is impractical for all purposes, at least for the present study, which is mainly due to the large number of points, the high a-priori dimensionality characterizing a typical cultural space and the sparseness of a sampling associated to an empirical set of cultural vectors.
-Nonetheless, the CSD, as a concept, may be useful, for instance when developing stochastic models for generating realistic SCVs -- some steps in this direction have been taken in Ref. \cite{Stivala}.